nickrallison/obsidian-python-scripter/README.md

 ## Settings

-You have the ability to change the python script location in settings.
-Additionally you have the ability to change which python executable is used.
+You have the ability to change the default python script location in settings.
+Additionally you have the ability to change the default python executable, or can configure python executables per script if you would like to use virtual environments. i.e. Python Exe: C:\Users\nickr\Documents\Projects\Scratch\.venv\Scripts\python.exe

 ## Debugging

 If your script fails to run.
-An error is shown in the top right of obsidian and in the *developer console* which can be found with the following  hotkeys: "ctrl" + "shift" + "i" on Windows, or "cmd" + "option" + "i" on MacOS
+An error is shown in the top right of obsidian and in the *developer console* which can be found with the following  hotkeys: "ctrl" + "shift" + "i" on Windows, or "cmd" + "option" + "i" on MacOS.